Should I Become a Reporter?

 Step 1: Earn a Bachelor's Degree

-- Complete an internship.
 Practical experience can be beneficial to finding employment in reporting.
-Some college degree programs equip students with hands-on training by incorporating internships into journalism curricula; otherwise, aspiring journalists may independently pursue internship programs with newspapers, magazines, online media or broadcasting stations.
+Students in college programs or graduates seeking experience may find hands-on training by incorporating internships into journalism curricula; otherwise, aspiring journalists may independently pursue internship programs with newspapers, magazines, online media or broadcasting stations.
 Interns may serve as reporters, bloggers, editors or broadcast assistants, among other positions.

 Graduates of journalism degree programs may find entry-level employment with small newspapers, magazines and broadcast stations.
 Reporters can begin the employment search by requesting job listings from their colleges' journalism departments.
 When applying for positions, cover letters and resumes should be grammatically correct and free of typos to demonstrate writing skills and attention to detail.
 Employers may also ask for writing samples that have been published in newspapers or magazines.